(b. 1962)

 University of Regina President’s Art Collection; pc.2006.5

 Métis artist David Garneau was born in Edmonton in 1962.
-He has lived and worked in many cities across Canada from Calgary to Halifax to Regina.
+He lived there (1962–1977, 1979–80), and Calgary (1977–1979, 1980–1999), and Regina (1999–present).
 Growing up with a mother who was also an artist, Garneau has always made art.
 His first exhibition was at the Bearclaw Gallery in Edmonton in 1980.
-Garneau’s art is inspired by indigenous artists Alex Janvier, Joanne Cardinal-Schubert, and Bob Boyer as well as by Métis traditional beading.
-He is currently one of only a handful of Métis artists making work that is both Contemporary and directly influenced by Métis material culture.
+Garneau’s art is inspired by Alex Janvier (Denesuline and Saulteaux), Joanne Cardinal-Schubert (Kainai), and Bob Boyer (Métis), as well as by Métis traditional beading and numerous Western art history traditions and techniques.

-Au Cœur de la Prairie (2005) was commissioned by the University of Regina’s Institute français.
-The painting was created for the “Resistance and Convergence: Francophone and Métis Strategies of Identity in Western Canada” conference in 2005.
-The main focus is the tree located in front of the church at Batoche, a significant and historic Métis site in Saskatchewan.
-This was the location of the Battle of Batoche during the North-West Rebellion of 1885, and the surrender of leader Louis Riel after the defeat of the Métis and First Nations by Canadian forces.
-Riel was executed 6 months later, at the North West Mounted Police barracks in Regina.
+Au Cœur de la Prairie (2005) was commissioned by the University of Regina’s Institute français to celebrate the “Resistance and Convergence: Francophone and Métis Strategies of Identity in Western Canada” conference in 2005.
+The painting recalls the tree located in front of the church at Batoche, a significant historic Métis site in Saskatchewan.
+This was the primary site of the Métis Resistance of 1885.
+Riel was executed 6 months later, at the Northwest Mounted Police barracks in Regina.
 The heart in the tree represents the interrelationship between the Francophone and Métis peoples of the Prairies.
 The red blood represents Francophones and the blue blood, the Métis.